 Numbers can help us understand why accidents occur and how we can protect ourselves, our families, and other drivers.
-This article will focus specifically on Nevada road safety stats, facts, and tips so you can better understand how to safely navigate the roads.
+They also help identify trends and guide the development of policies and practices designed to reduce accidents and improve traffic safety.

 Nevada Road Safety Statistics